kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 ---
 layout: post
 comments: true
-title: Why Was the Left Node Sad?
+title: Sorted Arrays to Binary Search Trees
 tags: [swift]
 ---
-# Why Was the Left Node Sad?
+# Sorted Arrays to Binary Search Trees

+##### Q. Why was the left node sad?
-> A. Because he had the least value in his family, and had no children.
+##### A. Because he had the least value in his family, and had no children.

-There are those who understand binary search trees and those that don't.
+There are those who understand binary search trees and those who don't.
 I'll admit that I sometimes dont.
 For a great many of us hobbyists turned programmers, the thought of traversing a binary search tree rarely (if ever) crosses my mind.
-But considering the engineering feat and beautiful simplicity of these data structures they're worth familiarizing yourself with.
+Considering the engineering feat and beautiful simplicity of these data structures the are worth familiarizing yourself with.
 Binary trees are implemented in wireless networking, nearly every 3D video game, and the compression algorithms for making .gifs.

 #### Binary tree vs. Binary search tree

 The distinction between a binary tree and a binary search tree is similar to that of a rectangle and a square.
-A square is always a rectangle, but a rectangle isnt always a perfect square.
-A binary tree is a data structure where each node has up to two leaves.
-The binary search tree is a binary tree, with the additional requirement that its also sorted with the following properties:
+A square is always a rectangle, but a rectangle isnt always a square.
+A binary tree search tree is always a is biary tree data structure where each node has up to two leaves.
+But the search fuctionaly on the data structure comes with the additional requirement that it is also sorted with the following properties:

 - All values on the left subtree are less than the root
 - All values on the right subtree are greater than the root
 - Each subtree is itself, a binary search tree

 ![](http://sourcecodemania.com/wp-content/uploads/2012/05/binary-tree-vs-binary-search-tree.jpg)